In fight over ads aimed at kids, retailers and food makers count on Trudeau’s ‘evidence-based policy’ promise

 Studies have shown that kids may be exposed to as many as 1,000 television ads a year from fast food chains.
 Each child may see thousands more food ads on smartphones, tablets, and computers.
 On top of that, food chains and food makers are frequent sponsors of youth activities such as minor sports.

 But retailers, food makers, and advertisers are pushing back.
-They say there is no evidence exposure to food advertising is linked to obesity rates and, in any event, Statistics Canada data shows that, as the prevalence of screens — smartphones, tablets and the like — spread through Canada’s child population from 2004 to 2015, obesity rates actually dropped.
+They say there is no evidence exposure to food advertising produces obese children and, in any event, Statistics Canada data shows that, as the prevalence of screens — smartphones, tablets and the like — spread through Canada’s child population from 2004 to 2015, obesity rates actually dropped.

 Moreover, that advertising supports jobs among food makers, retailers, and creators of children’s television content.
 Corus, the parent company of Global News, is among the companies registered to lobby against S-228.

 Raine concedes that banning or restricting ads aimed at kids will not, by itself, reduce obesity rates.